 In 1916 Mary became the first General President of the Catholic Women’s Social Guild (now the Catholic Women’s League of Victoria and Wagga Wagga).
+She earned a higher medical degree, an MD, in 1919.

-Mary Glowrey led and trained others in healthcare provision.
+Mary led and trained others in healthcare provision.
 In 1943, she founded the Catholic Health Association of India (CHAI), whose members today care for at least 21 million people annually.

 She died in Bengaluru (Bangalore) in 1957.